paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 #### Changing font and styles

-Now our resume is complete, but it is kind of ugly.
+Now our resume is complete, but it is rather plain.
 To change styles and make it look better we can use a different set of packages.

 - `enumitem` is used to redefine spacing in lists
 - `fancyhdr` allows customizing headers and footers